wanglingsong/JsonSurfer/README.md

 * Stoppable

-    JsonSurfer is built on [json-simple](https://code.google.com/p/json-simple/)'s Stoppable SAX-like interface that allows the processor to stop itself if necessary.
+    JsonSurfer is built on stoppable SAX-like interface that allows the processor to stop itself if necessary.

 ## Getting started